 Students will be directed in their learning through a programme of lectures, and tutorials / IT sessions focussing on real-world case studies and problems, and an oral presentation.
 In addition there will be directed learning in preparation for and / or reflection on, lectures, tutorials and an oral presentation; directed learning for preparation for two pieces of coursework; and self-directed learning.
 Students will develop their knowledge and understanding of the subject, IT skills and their ability to apply their knowledge to real-world problems.

 On successful completion of this module students will be able to:

 1. Show a thorough understanding of the structure of the human genome and genome variation between individuals;

 2. Demonstrate a comprehensive ability to extract, analyse and accurately interpret data on gene and genome variation from primary databases;

-The module will be summatively assessed by two pieces of coursework that will test the ability of students to extract data and knowledge applied to a contemporary problem, and include the use of IT skills acquired through the module (30% and 50%); and an oral presentation on a seen topic of contemporary relevance (20%)
+The module will be summatively assessed by two pieces of coursework that will test the ability of students to extract data and knowledge applied to a contemporary problem, and include the use of IT skills acquired through the module (50% each).

 To pass the module students must achieve a minimum aggregate mark of 50%